 Vacant apartments or homes are a major fact of life in Centerville.
 The current real estate vacancy rate here is 19.2%.
 This is higher than the rate of vacancies in 86.6% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-American households most often have a car, and regularly they have two or three.
-But households in the Centerville neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Centerville neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 36.8% of the households here have four, five, or more cars.
 That is more cars per household than in 97.0% of the neighborhoods in the nation.

 The real estate in this neighborhood consists of more mobile homes than 96.6% of all neighborhoods in America, with 34.3% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.